 It is written by an external management entity.

-Changes take effect as soon as practical in the implementation."
+Changes take effect as soon as practical in the implementation.

+This attribute, when true, indicates that the reception of the payload on an RU in an HE MU PPDU by an AP is enabled where RU spans the entire PPDU bandwidth or a 106-tone RU within 20 MHz PPDU bandwidth.
+This capability is disabled otherwise."

 DEFVAL { false }